June 20, 20227 minute read

 Understanding and interacting with the task is fundamentally not enough.
 Knowing if your dbt command succeeded or failed is helpful, but only takes you part of the way to answering the more important question: Is this table up to date?

-As a powerful, general purpose orchestrator, Dagster is well-equipped to handle defining, scheduling, executing, and monitoring complex workflows, and the Software Defined Asset APIs provide the ability to express all of these functions in terms of data assets.
+As a powerful, general purpose orchestrator, Dagster is well-equipped to handle defining, scheduling, executing, and monitoring complex pipelines, and the Software Defined Asset APIs provide the ability to express all of these functions in terms of data assets.

 Selecting and executing dbt models and python assets in Dagit.